k4yt3x/akasio-go/README.md

 Akasio is a simple HTTP server that redirects traffic based on a JSON redirect table.

-**This page is still under construction.**
+## Why Akasio

+> What can this be used for?

+Personally, I find sending long URLs like `https://gist.githubusercontent.com/k4yt3x/3b41a1a65f5d3087133e449793eb8858/raw` to people pretty annoying, since you'll either have to copy and paste the whole URL or type the whole URL out.
+URL shorteners like Akasio solve this issue.
+All that's needed to be done to send such a long URL is just to create a new mapping in the redirect table.

+> What are Akasio's benefits compared to services like bit.ly?

+It is self-hosted, and the redirect table is just a JSON file.
+This gives the users lots of flexibilities.
+The JSON file on the server can be symbolic-linked from a local workstation, updated by a front-end webpage, generated from a program, and so on.

 ## Usages

-This section covers the basic usages for Akasio.
+This section covers Akasio's fundamental concepts, basic usages and setup guide.

 ### Redirect Table

 Akasio redirects incoming requests based on what's called a "redirect table".
 This table is essentially a JSON file with a simple source-to-target mapping.
 You can find an example `akasio.json` under the `configs` directory.
+By default, Akasio reads the redirect table from `/etc/akasio.json`.

 ```json
 {